DLCContent/CST1340-HTML/README.md

 ## 2 What do you need to do

 This coursework should be completed in groups of maximum 4 (four) students.
 Find yourself a group and make sure you find a time and place to meet and discuss/complete work every week.
     The overall aim of this coursework is to design and develop a 2-page web site for a bookshop (or a music records shopt if you prefer).
-The main objectives are: ˆ ˆ ˆ ˆ ˆ
+The main objectives are:
     - Create an HTML page for the website
     - Demonstrate knowledge of CSS via implementation
     - Create an XML page
     - Demonstrate knowledge of DTD via implementation
     - Design a website that renders data from the XML file (transformation)

 You should use a text editor to create the website (i.e. NotePad, Emacs, VI, etc).
-Do not use dedicated Web design tools or environments for this coursework. ˆ ˆ ˆ
+Do not use dedicated Web design tools or environments for this coursework.
 -  The website must contain 2 pages: a main page and a program page.
 -  The main page should be an HTML file.
 It should contain general information about the bookshop, such as the address, the contact detail and the opening times of the bookshop.
-10 marks
 -  The main page should contain at least one paragraph, one list and one table.
 For example, you can include a brief introduction of the bookshop in a paragraph, include the main genres in a list and the opening time in a table.
-5 marks
 -  Feel free to apply different formatting and styling to improve the presentation of the web page (TIP: consider using CSS).
 -  The program page should be an XML file.
 The XML file should store information about the books sold following an XML data schema (TIP: consider using DTD).
 -  Ideally, when the page is clicked open, the book list should be displayed in a table format (TIP: consider using XSL).
 -  Both the main page and the program page should contain a link to each other (TIP: consider using the <a> tag).